Quick Answer

 The best worksheet generators use your client's own words and metaphors.
 When a client describes their anxiety as "quicksand," the worksheet uses that exact image.
 That kind of personalization increases engagement and homework completion.

 Reframe Practice's worksheet generator creates personalized worksheets using your client's own words.
 Describe your client like you are in case consultation.
-Nothing is stored on our servers.
+We do not retain it in our main database afterward.

 Treatment planning